Skip to main content

 The eastern gray squirrel hoards food in numerous places for later recovery.
 They have the ability to recall the location of thousands of food caches.
 Preferred foods include bark, berries, seeds and acorns.

 Breeding can occur up to twice a year.
-Nests are made in the forks of trees, but they will nest in attics when accessible, becoming a nuisance to many homeowners.
+Nests are made in the forks of trees, but they will sometimes nest in attics or other structures when accessible.
 Litter size averages one to four young.

 Living with Wildlife